munz0312/grpc-files/README.md

 # gRPC-files

-A file server implementation using gRPC for client-server communication
+A file server implementation using gRPC for client-server communication.
+Also features a simple TUI for the client using ratatui.

 ## Usage